JSON vs CSV: What's the Difference?

 Vilius Dumcius

-There are two extremely popular file formats that are used in numerous ways – JSON and CSV.
+Two extremely popular file formats are used in numerous ways – JSON and CSV.
 They’re widely used in data transmission, storage, and analysis.
-You’ll also sometimes find people arguing about which file format is better for which use case.
+You’ll also sometimes find people arguing about which format is better for which use case.

 While both are popular formats, in JSON vs CSV, one of them is better in some areas and worse in others.
 Picking the correct format will save you a lot of headaches along the way, regardless of your use case.